Privacy-preserving fall detection at the edge using Sony IMX636 event-based vision sensor and Intel Loihi 2 neuromorphic processor: Methods

 \textbf{Backpropagation.} While ReLU- and S4D-based models are trained using standard Backpropagation (BP), LIF and SigmaDelta spiking models require a custom BP to address the non-differentiability limitation of their activation functions \cite{Neftci_etal19,Eshraghian_etal23}.
 In this work, we use the SLAYER framework~\cite{Shrestha_Orchard18} for direct training of \acp{SNN}, as it is widely used and takes into account the hardware constraints (e.g., weight and state quantization) of the Loihi~2 chip.

 SLAYER is a form of Backpropagation Through Time (BPTT) which uses surrogate gradients in the backward pass~\cite{Neftci_etal19}, as shown in Fig.~\ref{fig:surrogate_grads}.
 In addition, gradients are computed jointly in time, reducing the complexity of sequential BPTT by parallelized and GPU-accelerated joint gradient computation~\cite{Bauer_etal23}.
-Although it is not mathematically equivalent to BPTT, SLAYER does not differ significantly, in particular when the spiking rate is low which is one of the main goals when using \acp{SNN}.
+Although it is not mathematically equivalent to BPTT, SLAYER does not differ significantly, in particular when the spiking rate is low.

 \textbf{Hyper-parameters.} All models were trained for 100 epochs with a batch size of 16, using $\alpha$ = 0.9 and $\gamma$ = 2.0 for the focal loss fuction.
 The CNN+MLP models were trained with \ac{QAT} using 8-bit weights and a learning rate of 1e-5.
 The CNN+S4D and MCUNet+S4D were trained with full precision using the convolutional representation of S4D, then quantized and fine-tuned for 10 epochs with \ac{QAT} using 8-bit weights, a backbone learning rate of 5e-5 and a S4D learning rate of 5e-6.